Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 Step 1: Trace the Pattern

 - Cut around the Commercial Sewing Pattern and then trace the pattern pieces onto a sheet of see-through plastic.

-- Cut out the plastic template as shown in the images below and include a seam allowance at the side seams to allow for additional shrinkage.
+- Cut out the plastic template as shown in the images above and include a seam allowance at the side seams to allow for additional shrinkage.

 - Don't join the shoulder seam yet.

-- Leave the seams completely open as is shown in the images below.
+- Leave the seams completely open as is shown in the images.

 - Begin by laying out the merino wool fibres.
 Create three even layers of wool.

 - You may wish to put down the fibres in a continuous manner running from left to right and back again in uniform rows leaving out the holes for the armholes and neck.

 - I chose not to go the conventional route and put the fibres around the top and bottom and sides of the pattern before filling up the inside with different colours of wool.

 - Place woollen fibres around the arm and neck areas.